What are the characteristics of this option strategy?

 Is this a good option income strategy?

 The costless collar is primarily a hedging strategy, so it is not typically used as an income strategy.
-However, if the underlying asset remains relatively stable, then it is possible to receive a consistent income stream from the protective put options while still maintaining upside exposure.
+However, if the underlying asset remains relatively stable, then it is possible to receive a recurring credit by rolling the short call, while the purchased put continues to cost premium and cap the downside.

 How do I know when to exit this strategy?

 When deciding when to exit the costless collar strategy, it is important to consider the current market conditions and the outlook for the underlying asset.
-If the market is volatile and the outlook for the asset is uncertain, then it may be best to exit the strategy and close the protective put options to protect against further losses.
-On the other hand, if the market is stable and the outlook for the asset is positive, then it may be best to exit the strategy and close the uncovered call options to receive the maximum potential gains.
+If the market is volatile and the outlook for the asset is uncertain, then it may be best to keep or roll the protective put and instead close the short call, so the downside stays hedged.
+On the other hand, if the market is stable and the outlook for the asset is positive, then it may be best to exit the strategy and close the short call so the shares are free to run again.
+Closing the call while keeping the shares also removes the premium that was paying for the put, so the put then has to be funded some other way.

 How will market makers respond to this trade being opened?